kob112358/workoutapp/README.md

 8/26
 I got sick of the look of my different routes during testing, so I added some CSS to make it look more appealing, and also changed up where some of my routes were displayed.

+8/27
+I started off by breaking out my express portion of my app onto it's own app.
+Learned:
+when I call next() during express middleware, I need to 'return next()', otherwise the function will still call any lines after the next().